AditiOracle/surfs_up/README.md

 **Summary:** As per my analysis, the ice cream business will surely work throughout the year.
 There is not much variation in the temperatures.
 The temperature is best in June and also in December to have the ice-cream business and ice-cream in Oahu.

 **Two Additional Queries on June and December Weather Data:**

+**Avg Temp and Avg prcp from each station in the month of December**
 ```
 #Avg Temp and Avg prcp from each station in the month of December